Fundamental Analysis of Commodities

 Supply of Commodities

 The supply of a commodity is the amount that is carried over from the previous year(s) of production (stockpiles) and the amount that is being produced during the current year.
-For example, the current supplies of soybeans include the crops in the ground and the amount that is left over from past crop years.
+For example, the current supplies of soybeans include the crops in the ground and the amount that is left from the past crop years.
 Typically, the more that is carried over from the previous season, the lower the prices tend to move.

 Demand for Commodities